I love Malaysia.

 Let’s get our teeth into the top ten (extra) reasons why I love Malaysia, in no particular order:

 Ten years later and I have made the (very difficult) decision to stop eating meat.
-I don’t feel like I’m missing out when I’m in India, parts of Thailand and also Malaysia.
-Malay (Indian) cuisine is sophisticated and complex, a lot of love and thought goes into its dishes and it’s all about the herbs and spices that make that perfect party in your mouth.
+I don’t feel like I’m missing out when I’m in India, special vegetarian events in Thailand and also Malaysia.
+(Indian) Malay cuisine is sophisticated and complex, a lot of love and thought goes into its dishes and it’s all about the herbs and spices that make that perfect party in your mouth.

 Indian food is well-known for this and rightly so, but the Indian Malaysian fusion doesn’t seem to get the plaudits that it deserves, or maybe I am blinded by the aforementioned sentimentality.